ddeveloperr/readme-templates/README.md

 One to two paragraph statement about my product and what it does...

-My main goal is to save developer's time when they are writting README.md file for their project with clear and readable information about.
+My main goal is to save developer's time when they are writting README.md file for their projects with clear and readable information about.
 When you finish your product, copy content of this .md file(s), edit details and use it in your project!
+That will look nice and clear!

 ## Screen
 ![](http://i.imgur.com/A3JzwLe.jpg?1)